anthonhertzbie/Gruppe4Matador/README.md

 For at starte projektet, skal man finde package AppStart og start programmet fra Main-klassen.

+// To start the program:
-To start the program you
+To start the program go to package "AppStart" and then start the program from the Main class.

+// To run the tests:
+Tests is split into two, Accept